Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 1 Railroad Plz, Whippany, NJ

-The Whippany Polar Express is designed to really feel and look like the movie it is named for!
-This one sells out early so book ahead, and rides run from early November through the end of December.
-Singing conductors, hot chocolate passed out by performing servers, and even little silver sleigh bells (the first gift of Christmas, of course!).
+This holiday train ride, is designed to really feel and look like the movie it is named for!
+On board, passengers enjoy singing conductors, hot chocolate passed out by performing servers, and even little silver sleigh bells (the first gift of Christmas, of course!).
+Train rides run from early November through the end of December.

 Wilmington & Western Railroad